aridjayarecipes/cutesrecipes.web.app/content/post/1842-how-to-make-quick-watermelon-pomegranate-juice.md

 1. Prepare 4 Ice cubes

 See recipes for Pomegranate Watermelon Juice too.
-Founder and Editor-in-Chief, Salt &amp; Wind.
-When it comes to refreshing, it&#39;s hard to do better than watermelon juice.
+Founder and Editor-in-Chief, Salt & Wind.
+When it comes to refreshing, it's hard to do better than watermelon juice.
 Pomegranate juice is a potent antioxidant beverage with many potential health benefits.

 <!--inarticleads2-->